proximax-storage/java-xpx-chain-sdk/README.md

 Official ProximaX Sirius Blockchain SDK Library in Java.

 The ProximaX Sirius Catapult Chain Java SDK is a Java library for interacting with the Sirius Blockchain.
 It provides a complete library set coverage, and supports synchronous and asynchronous requests.
+This SDK can be used with JVM-based languages like Java, Kotlin, Scala.

 ## Use the library ##

 This library requires use of Java8.
+Library is published to [Maven Central](https://search.maven.org/).
 To include library and its dependencies, add following to your build script:

 ### Maven ###